DandelionSprout/adfilt/.github/README.md

 • To find very similar domains for Hosts files, or to find all domains hosted by specific IP addresses (both IPv4 and IPv6): [SecurityTrails](https://securitytrails.com/) <br>
 • To look for invalidly written entries according to Nano/uBO's syntax: Use Nano Adblocker, set logger to *All*, and resync the lists. <br>
 • To correctly sort IP addresses (which Sublime Text cannot do): [Browserling IP Sort](https://www.browserling.com/tools/ip-sort)
+• To correctly sort IP addresses, and also compress them into CIDRs: [Tehnoblog IP Address Aggregator](https://tehnoblog.org/ip-tools/ip-address-aggregator/)
+• To find lists of the biggest newssites of most countries: [DomainTyper](https://domaintyper.com/top-websites/most-popular-websites-with-no-domain)

 ### Ways one can use [Sublime Text](https://www.sublimetext.com/) (made by Jon Skinner and Will Bond) to improve his/her filter lists: